 And I know that I’m not the only one.
 Unfortunately, we are no longer a minority in today’s society that demands the best; we need to be number one in everything.
 The problem is that perfectionism can lead to much more complex mental problems and it’s sometimes difficult to get out of them.

-If you are a music artist, or simply a perfectionist, you must be identifying yourself with everything I’m saying.
+If you are a music artist, or simply a perfectionist, you probably should be identifying yourself with everything I’m saying.
 And I’m not writing this post with the aim of saying that perfectionism is a bad thing.
 But it can immobilize you.
 In the end, done is better than perfect.

 Which brings me to the last topic of this post – the release of my new single Time To Move On.
 Finally!